 You might be inclined to choose a jersey that is completely unlike the form fitting ones you see the pros wearing.
 But the fact is: the better the fit, the less wind drag you'll experience due to all that extra material.
 A flapping jersey will only slow you down and on long rides will actually zap some of your energy.
 So, while you might not opt for a skintight aero skin-suit, you'll want something that fits well and helps increase your performance on the bike.

 Think about sleeve lengths as well.
-Longer sleeves are great for cooler temperatures, but you may be more comfortable in shorter sleeves the rest of the year.
-If you budget limits how many jerseys you can afford, your best bet will be to go with a short-sleeve jersey and use arm warmers (which are normally a tenth the cost of a long-sleeve jersey) for cooler days.
+Longer sleeves are great for cooler temperatures and protecting your arms from the sun, but you may be more comfortable in shorter sleeves for warmer weather.
+If your budget limits how many jerseys you can afford, your best bet will be to go with a short-sleeve jersey and use arm warmers (which are normally a tenth the cost of a long-sleeve jersey) for cooler days.

 And, as mentioned above, the more panels of fabric used in the construction of the garment, the better the fit.